fungpin00/real-time-face-recognition-with-firebase/README.md

 This project implements a face recognition-based login system using the Labeled Faces in the Wild \(LFW\) dataset.
 The system allows users to log in via traditional credentials \(username/password\) or by recognising their face in real-time using their webcam.
 The project integrates with Firebase for data storage and PyQt5 for the graphical user interface \(GUI\).

+## Prerequisites
+- **Python 3.x**: Ensure Python 3.6 or higher is installed, preferably not version after 3.10.5.
+- **Firebase Project**: Set up a Firebase project and add Firebase Realtime Database.
+- **Webcam**: A webcam is required for face recognition login.
+-
 ## Installation

 Follow these steps to set up the project on your machine: